-Piedmont is known locally as "Planning and Working for the Future".
-Ease of accessibility and top ranked academic performance by the Piedmont School System makes Piedmont one of the most sought after places to live in Oklahoma.
-Containing over 43 square miles, Piedmont is located near the geographical center of the State of Oklahoma, in the far northeast corner of Canadian County, served by the fast growing Kilpatrick Turnpike and Northwest Highway transportation corridors of northwest Oklahoma City.
+Piedmont consists of over 43 square miles and is located near the geographical center of the State of Oklahoma, in the far northeast corner of Canadian County, accessible by the fast growing Kilpatrick Turnpike and Northwest Highway transportation corridors of northwest Oklahoma City.

-- Lot Sizes range from, 7,500 square foot Urban Professional, 1/2 acre to 5 acre-Rural Residential Estates to farms and ranches 10 acres and up
+- Lot sizes range from 7,500 square foot (Urban Professional), 1/2 acre to five acres (Rural Residential estates), and farms and ranches sized ten acres and up.

-- Property tax is $94.72 per $1000 of assessed value (Piedmont has one of the lowest property tax rates in the area)
+- Property tax is $94.72 per $1,000 of assessed value, one of the lowest property tax rates in the area.

 - Sales tax is 9.85%, divided between the City, the State, and Canadian County.